tulip-control/gr1c/doc/installation.md

     $ make

 With success building CUDD, we may now build gr1c.
 Change back to the gr1c root source directory and open the `Makefile`.
 There are two items to check.
 First, be sure that CUDD_ROOT matches where you just built CUDD; for the version used above, that would be `extern/cudd-2.5.0`.
-Second, be sure that CFLAGS has `-DSIZEOF_VOID_P=N -DSIZEOF_LONG=M` that match what you used to build CUDD.
+Second, be sure that CFLAGS_BASE has `-DSIZEOF_VOID_P=N -DSIZEOF_LONG=M` that match what you used to build CUDD.
 Finally, run `make`.
 If no errors were reported, you should be able to see the version with

     $ ./gr1c -V